httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 : A brief text description of the status of the parameter.
 The description MUST begin with one of "Active" or "Deprecated", and MAY provide further context or explanation as to the reason for the status.

 Target:
 : The applicable component identifiers for the parmeter.
-Can be one or more derived component identifiers as described in {{derived-components}}, "Field Value" meaning all HTTP fields, or a human-readable description of the target.
+Can be a combination of one or more derived component identifiers as described in {{derived-components}}, one or more specific HTTP field names, the special value "Field Value" meaning all HTTP fields, or a separate human-readable description of the target.

 Specification document(s):
 : Reference to the document(s) that specify the